dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T103: One-party systems allow for swifter decision-making.
+### T103: Decisions in a one-party state are made swiftly without prolonged debates.

 |Support|
 |---|